Tell us what kind of legal help you need and get quotes from local lawyers.

 Every legal need is unique; describe yours and find a lawyer that fits you and your case.

 Review: “Did a family illness lead to a legal and financial nightmare--as though you had walked onto the stage of an absurdist play?
 And then, when you turned to a lot of professionals for help, they gave you the wrong advice or ...

 Practice areas: Trusts, Probate, Estate Planning, Litigation

 Personal attention for of your Estate Planning needs.
 Serving all of the San Francisco Bay Area.

-Practice areas & skills: Trusts, Divorce & Separation, Wills & Living Wills, Estate Planning, Chapter 7 Bankruptcy
+Practice areas: Trusts, Divorce & Separation, Wills & Living Wills, Estate Planning, Social Security